Thomas Fire: December 2017

 On the same day, fire analysts stated that the Thomas Fire had been generating its own weather for the past two days, a behavior only observed in very massive wildfires and indicative of a firestorm.
 The Thomas Fire was generating massive pyrocumulus clouds, which were gathering heat from the flames below, although the unstable column of air could collapse at any time, which would generate sudden wind shifts near the fire and pose a major hazard to firefighters.
-This behavior had been previously observed during the massive 2009 Station Fire in Los Angeles and 2020 Apple Fire in Banning.
+This behavior had been previously observed during the massive 2009 Station Fire in Los Angeles.
 At this point, the Thomas Fire had become the fifth-largest wildfire in modern California history and the largest wildfire recorded in California in December.
 The Thomas Fire was also estimated to be at least the 10th most destructive wildfire on record in California.

 On the morning of December 11, the Thomas Fire had grown to 230,500 acre, while containment of the fire had increased to 15%.
 After this expansion in size, the Thomas Fire's northwestern flank almost linked up with its southwestern flank, to the east of Carpinteria, cutting across parts of Route 150, and threatening to envelop Ojai and Lake Casitas.
 By this time, the Thomas Fire had grossly surpassed the size of the previous largest fire in December, which was extremely unusual.
 Fire officials noted that many areas had been "Moonscaped", an event in which the brush has been so completely burned that it was left looking like a barren and blackened landscape, resembling the surface of the Moon, which is indicative of extreme fire behavior.
 During the evening of December 11, the Thomas Fire expanded further to 231,700 acre, while firefighters increased containment of the fire to 20%.

 On December 13, the Thomas Fire's expansion slowed on its west flank, as it reached the burn area of the 240,000 acre from 2007.
 However, the Thomas Fire's northwestern and southwestern flanks merged on the western shore of Lake Casitas, completely encircling the lake and the Ojai area.
 Firefighters have expected the fire's growth to be disrupted if it reaches the burn scars of other previous fires to the west within the last 10 years: the Tea, Jesusita, Gap, and Rey Fires.

 On December 14, the Thomas Fire expanded further to 242,500 acre, surpassing the Zaca Fire to become the fourth-largest wildfire in modern California history.
 Later on the same day, the Thomas Fire expanded further to 249,500 acre.
 On the same day, a Cal Fire Engineer (Cory David Iverson) died, while working northwest of Fillmore, on a flareup near the eastern flank of the fire.